 Let’s face it, “that time of month” is generally not something most women look forward to.
 Cramping, bloating, diarrhea and unbalanced hormones that are not exactly what fun times are made of.

-The herbs you will find in this cramp tincture are good for releaving cramps and nausea, sooth the colon, mood boosting and decrease profuse menstrual flow.
-It contains essential vitamins, minerals and nutrients for menstruating women such as magnesium, calcium, potassium, phosphorus, iron vitamin C, E, A and B complex.
+The herbs you will find in this cramp tincture are good for relieving cramps and nausea, soothing the colon, boosting the mood and decreasing profuse menstrual flow.
+It contains essential vitamins, minerals, and nutrients for menstruating women such as magnesium, calcium, potassium, phosphorus, iron vitamin C, E, A and B complex.

 Glycerin Method 1: